-What does a Technical Director do?
+What is a Technical Director?

 A Technical Director in the Visual Effects department is a key member of the film crew responsible for overseeing the technical aspects of visual effects production.
 This role requires a deep understanding of computer graphics, software tools, and rendering techniques to ensure the seamless integration of visual effects into the final film.